 Sporcle’s timed quizzes help you practice your conjugations under time pressure, which can be a great way to prepare for real-world settings.
 For example, check out this timed past participle quiz.
 How many past participles can you identify in 10 minutes?
 Try to do it from memory before searching on Google.

-You can browse Sporcle’s French subcategory for tons of quizzes about French culture and language.
+You can browse Sporcle’s German subcategory for tons of quizzes about German culture and language.